 LBJ might pull a close second, even with Vietnam on his record, but that just really speaks to the lackluster nature of our leaders post-WW II, not to any high achievement on LBJ’s record.

-What’s funny is, I’ve heard similar talk in the news media of late, which is why this subject came back to mind, the subject of Obama’s greatness, given the scheme of things.
-Obama took the shellacking of his party in stride, decided he wouldn’t sit out the last two years of his Presidency and play golf; at least not yet anyway (If you ask me he’s earned it, having taken less vacation than the last two Presidents) he took his Presidential pen in hand (something else he’s done less than recent Presidents) in order to reduce the suffering of people that were within his power to help.
+I’ve heard similar talk in the news lately, which is why this subject came back to mind, the subject of Obama’s greatness.
+Obama took the shellacking of his party in stride and decided he wouldn’t sit out the last two years of his Presidency and play golf; at least not yet anyway (If you ask me he’s earned it, having taken less vacation than the last two Presidents) he took his Presidential pen in hand (something else he’s done less than recent Presidents) in order to reduce the suffering of people that were within his power to help.

 It is noteworthy that every president since and including Republican Dwight D. Eisenhower has taken executive action on immigration without facing threats of lawsuits, government shutdowns, impeachment, or loss of executive authority.GOP Lie Debunked: Every President Since Eisenhower Used Executive Authority On Immigration

 The title caught my eye Every President Since Eisenhower.
 Well that’s interesting.
-Not a recommendation, but at least a true observation on the consistent obstinacy of houses of congress across the decades.
+It’s not a recommendation, but it is a true observation on the consistent obstinacy of the houses of the US Congress across the decades.
+It seems like Americans have a hangup when it comes to the subject of immigration.
 So I went looking farther.
 A piece from this time last year in the New York Times lays the case out pretty well;